XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Exceptionally low commissions and some of the tightest forex spreads in Canada
+• Commission-based pricing with some of the lowest spreads and fees available in Canada

-• Responsive, bilingual Canadian customer support (English/French), global coverage
+• Responsive, bilingual (English/French) customer support and direct phone/chat access

 My opinion on Interactive Brokers